-- RPA Hospital Sexual Assault Service (a 24 hour service): provides counselling as well as medical services and testing to people aged 14+ who have been sexually assaulted. - 1800 Respect: 1800 737 732 / 1800RESPECT is available for free, 24 hours a day, 7 days a week to support people impacted by domestic, family or sexual violence. - NSW Rape Crisis Centre: 9819 6565 - FullStop Australia: 1800 385 578 - SARO: Sexual Assault Reporting Option, NSW Police.
-For online reporting email SARO@police.nsw.edu.au or online: portal.police.nsw.gov.au/adultsexualassault/s/ sexualassaultreportingoption?language=en_US
+- RPA Hospital Sexual Assault Service (a 24 hour service): provides counselling as well as medical services and testing to people aged 14+ who have been sexually assaulted. - This service is recommended by the University of Sydney, and we have heard positive reports about women's experiences here. - 1800 Respect: 1800 737 732 / 1800RESPECT is available for free, 24 hours a day, 7 days a week to support people impacted by domestic, family or sexual violence. - NSW Rape Crisis Centre: 9819 6565 - FullStop Australia: 1800 385 578 - SARO: Sexual Assault Reporting Option, NSW Police.
+For online reporting email SARO@police.nsw.edu.au or online: portal.police.nsw.gov.au/adultsexualassault/s/ sexualassaultreportingoption?language=en\US - NB this will create a record that the police may access.
+It is not a formal complaint to NSW police and will not initiate an investigation. - Newtown Police Station: 9550 8199, www.police.nsw.gov.au/